 Historic Phoenix Architecture in the historic districts and neighborhoods of Arizona don’t only have an incredible history’s with telling pasts, but they also embrace an incredibly wide variety of architectural styles.
 Below is a breakdown of different styles, their history and photos.

 Adobe – Pueblo Revival Architecture in Phoenix, Arizona (1908-present)

 Because they are built with adobe, Pueblo style homes are sometimes called Adobes.
 Pueblo Revival houses became popular in the early 1900’s, mainly in Arizona, California and New Mexico and inspired by the Pueblo Indians.
 The historic Phoenix architecture of Adobe’s in Phoenix is pure bliss.

 Art Moderne and Art Deco (1925-1950’s)

 A mix of smooth swirls, curves and high-gloss finishes, art deco style home evokes 1930’s movie star glamour.
-The style was partially inspired by artifacts discovered in 1922 in King Tut’s tomb, and many art deco buildings include the repeating designs and vivid color common in Egyptian artwork.
+The style was partially inspired by artifacts discovered in 1922 in King Tut’s tomb.
+Therefore, many art deco buildings include the repeating designs and vivid color common in Egyptian artwork.

-Although Art Deco homes in Phoenix are not as common as other architectural styles, there are a few neighborhoods in Central Phoenix where you may occasionally find one like in Coronado Historic District, Encanto-Palmcroft, Country Club Manor and Country Cub Park.
+Although Art Deco homes in Phoenix are not as common as other architectural styles, there are a few neighborhoods in Central Phoenix where you may occasionally find one.
+Look in Coronado Historic District, Encanto-Palmcroft, Country Club Manor and Country Cub Park.

 Bungalow Architecture in Phoenix, Arizona (1880-1930)

-The Bungalow style home showed up in America in the 1880’s but it was its development in Southern California that paved the way for its new role as a year-round house which turned it into the most popular house style American had ever known.
+The Bungalow style home showed up in America in the 1880’s but it was its development in Southern California that paved the way for its new role as a year-round house.
+This turned it into the most popular house style American had ever known.

-There are many historic districts in Phoenix where you can buy a Bungalow but the districts which house an abundance are Willo Historic District, Alvarado, Roosevelt, Coronado, Earll Place, Ashland Place and Brentwood, to name just a few.
+There are many historic districts in Phoenix where you can buy a Bungalow.
+However, the districts which house an abundance are Willo Historic District, Alvarado, Roosevelt, Coronado, Earll Place, Ashland Place and Brentwood, to name just a few.